 Nick & Claire Orr, Parents

-We have gathered some feedbacks from teachers who have attended previous Stave House Method courses.
-Here are their thoughts on what they have gained through their sessions.
+We have gathered some reviews from teachers who have attended the Stave House Method courses.
+Here are their feedback to the following questions, after completion of the course: